 An occasionally updated guide to New York City’s sex parties

 Everyone wants to know what parties and clubs to visit in NYC.
-Here’s our general guide to sex parties, and here’s our scorecard on parties in or near the City:
+This is our general guide to sex parties, and here’s our scorecard on parties in or near the City:

-- Bowery Bliss: Heard mostly negative reviews; if you are going to go, go after midnight on Friday or Saturday, otherwise don’t bother.
+- Bowery Bliss: Heard mostly negative reviews; if you are going to go, go after midnight on Friday or Saturday, and only on nights that disallow single males, otherwise don’t bother.

-- Behind Closed Doors: Have always enjoy the parties, though some are better than others.
-The very best ones are absolutely fantastic.
+- Behind Closed Doors: Have always enjoy the parties, and the very best ones are absolutely fantastic.
 Recommended, especially for first timers.
 Parties occur have two months or so.
 We’ve met many friends here.
+I wonder if they’re being somewhat edged out by Killing Kittens, as KK has a much larger marketing apparatus.

 - Chemistry: Heard good things but have found their application process irritating and intrusive enough to dissuade us.
 Perhaps the organisers are tired of running the operation?
 One day they are going to have a security breach and leave many unhappy people in their wake.